(This article originally appeared in New Covenant magazine, and later appeared on Catholic Exchange.)

 And they certainly are.
 Their openness to life is an apparent and beautiful witness.
 But what of those families whose children number only one, two or three?
 Are we to surmise anything about them?

 The question is more than hypothetical for many.
 My husband and I, for example, strive to be faithful Catholics, to live out all the teachings of the Faith, including those on marriage and children.
 We have three children -- on earth.
-In Heaven there are six other souls whom I hope to meet someday.
+In Heaven there are five other souls whom I hope to meet someday.
 As we have suffered through miscarriages we have gained powerful prayer warriors in Heaven, but our large family isn't visible to the world.
 This is painfully clear every time I am confronted by the issue.
 The questions range from well-meaning to thoughtless (though never, I am certain, ill-willed):

 "Do you want more?"